 The fact that merchants are still permitted to handle actual credit card data in their systems,” says Dave Oder, President/CEO of Shift4 Corporation.

 He adds that merchants need to “properly combine point-to-point encryption and tokenization technologies” whenever a card is swiped.
 This means that “the business never handles actual card data as the transaction is processed through the merchant environment.
-With only a secure token returned to the merchant along with the authorization, there is no more risk of storing vulnerable cardholder information because the onsite database only holds tokens that are meaningless and valueless to thieves.”
+With only a secure token returned to the merchant, there is no more risk of storing cardholder information.
+This is because the onsite database only holds tokens that are meaningless and valueless to thieves.”

-If that seems too complicated for the time being, then avoid handling credit card data on your own and rely on reputable vendors – regardless if it’s for point-of-sale or web payments.
+If that seems too complicated, avoid handling credit card data on your own and rely on reputable vendors.
+Do this regardless if it’s for point-of-sale or web payments.
 These companies have a security team that can protect sensitive data far better than you can.

 Use layered security.

-The first place to start when it comes to securing your systems is by creating strong and complex passwords that use combination of numbers, upper and lower case letters, and special characters.
+The first place to start when it comes to securing your systems is by creating strong and complex passwords.
+Strong and complex passwords use combination of numbers, upper and lower case letters, and special characters.

 It’s also recommended that passwords should be changed at least every 90 days and never shared or written down.

-After that, you may want to use multi-factor authentication which uses a password and another factor to verify your identity, such as a series of questions or a fingerprint.
+After that, you may want to use multi-factor authentication.
+Some use a password and another factor to verify identity; such as a series of questions or a fingerprint.

 “Cybercriminal use all types of malware, including Trojans, Man-in-the-Middle, Man-in-the-Brose, and keyloggers, to get what they want, including personal data and payment details,” says Due co-founder Chalmers Brown.
 “Continue updating your tools to detect malware that may be present.
-You may also need to invest your time in understanding how malware is used in terms of patterns used by cybercriminals.
+Understand how cybercriminals use malware against your business.
 Focus on using malware detection solutions that can work in the background rather than relying on those options that involve user downloads or registrations.”